void4/keyvm/README.md

 ### Keyfuck-Specific
 A domain has two "workbenches".
 This weird setup is required to make the brainfuck-semantics as elegant as possible.

+- switch workbenches (optional?, implement on a higher level?)
+- reset the workbench to the current domain KeyList
+- make a workbench point to a KeyList in the current KeyList (traversing down)

 ## Usage